zanxiaofeng/zxf-web-security/docs/file-upload-protection-best-practices.md

 File Upload Protection – 10 Best Practices for Preventing Cyber Attacks
 =======================================================================

-File uploads are essential for user productivity and many business services and applications.
+File uploads are essential for customer productivity and many business services and applications.
 For instance, file uploads are an important function for content management systems, healthcare portals, insurance sites, and messaging applications.
 As organizations move to remote and distanced workspaces it becomes increasingly critical to implement measures to ensure the security of file uploads, since leaving file uploads unrestricted creates an attack vector for malicious actors.

 What are the File Upload Risks?
 -------------------------------